DURAARK/microservice-base/README.md

-# microservice-files
+# microservice-base

-Microservice for file management within the DURAARK platform.
+Base docker image and initial Sails.js setup for a DURAARK microservice.